 Diversity & Inclusion

-Education and collaboration are vital to the future of the Linux ecosystem, and it is imperative to us that everyone in the community that wants to participate feels welcome to do so regardless of gender, gender identity, sexual orientation, disability, race, ethnicity, age, religion or economic status.
+Education and collaboration are vital to the future of the cloud native ecosystem, and it is imperative to us that everyone in the community that wants to participate feels welcome to do so regardless of gender, gender identity, sexual orientation, disability, race, ethnicity, age, religion or economic status.
 Our code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

 To encourage and increase the participation of a diverse community, we are pleased to offer diversity and need-based registration scholarships and discounts, as well as travel funding, to our conferences.

 Click here for more information and to apply for scholarships.